 The lectures examine the framework for a lifetime spent championing an idea espoused by his Georgetown professor Carroll Quigley: that America is the greatest nation in history because our people have always believed in two things – that tomorrow can be better than today and that every one of us has a personal, moral responsibility to make it so.

 This four-lecture series takes place over a number of years.
-The lectures will be webcast live.
+The lectures were webcast live.

 This is the second time Clinton has given a series of talks at Georgetown.
 In 1991, as the governor of Arkansas and Democratic candidate for president, he presented three “New Covenant” speeches to students on Responsibility and Rebuilding the American Community, Economic Change and American Security.
 These speeches, like the new lecture series, take place in Georgetown’s historic Gaston Hall.

 Clinton entered Georgetown as a freshman in 1964 and graduated four years later with a bachelor of science in international affairs from the School of Foreign Service.